willfaught/willfaught.github.io/content/posts/2012-10-23-i-was-wrong-about-the-new-small-ipad-name.md

 date: "2012-10-23T23:18:00+00:00"
 draft: false
 tags: ["technology"]
-title: ""
+title: "I was wrong about the new small iPad name"
 ---
-Damn.
-I was wrong about the new small iPad name. :)
+Damn. :)